Cuisinart CBK-200 Bread Machine

 The second machine will be going back to Costco shortly, and I will not be fooled by Cuisinart again.

-Jennifer January 2nd, 2009 at 1:57 pmborrowed this machine from a friend.. big mistake!!!
-I made one loaf and then waited approx half hout, plugged it back in and now it wont turn on. i know this machine is fairly new for her within 6 months…. now i have to replace this POC breadmaker for her.
+Jennifer January 2nd, 2009 at 1:57 pmborrowed this bread machine from a friend.. big mistake!!!
+I made one loaf and then waited approx half hout, plugged it back in and now it wont turn on. i know this bread machine is fairly new for her within 6 months…. now i have to replace this POC bread machine for her.

 WASTE OF $$$ BUY A B&D!
 Love mine its in storage though

-Virginia January 9th, 2009 at 7:01 pmI received one of these breadmakers for Christmas.
+Virginia January 9th, 2009 at 7:00 pmI received one of these breadmakers for Christmas.
 I’ve tried three times to make a simple loaf of white bread and it has been horrible.
 Even on the light crust setting the crust is way too brown and can’t be sliced.
 It’s like trying to eat a loaf of toast!
 I thought this brand would be foolproof and I was very careful to do all the measurements accuractly.
-After reading these reviews, I realize it’s not me with the problem, but the machine.
+After reading these reviews, I realize it’s not me with the problem with the breadmaker.
 Unfortunately I don’t have a receipt to return it.

 Lynette January 24th, 2009 at 9:51 amSpray a little non stick cooking spray on the paddle to remove.
 This may help making removal a little easier.